rubyworks/yaml_command/README.md

 implementation is written in Ruby, ultimately the final version would be written in C and be widely available.

+IMPORTANT NOTE!
+YPath is not yet implemented so only simple name references can be used at this point.

 ## Usage

 Commands are invoked on the command line with: